uatar/LibreChat/README.md

   - Configure Proxy, Reverse Proxy, Docker, & many Deployment options
   - Use completely local or deploy on the cloud

+- 🧭️ **Reverse Proxy / Subpath Support**:
+  - LibreChat now supports deployment under a reverse proxy or subpath (e.g., /librechat).
+  - To enable this, simply uncomment and set DOMAIN_SUBPATH=/your-subpath in your main .env file — no changes needed elsewhere.

 - 📖 **Open-Source & Community**:
   - Completely Open-Source & Built in Public
   - Community-driven development, support, and feedback